NAThompson/using_googlebenchmark/README.md

 Complexity(benchmark::oNCubed);
 ```

-These arguments force a regression against the specified complexity class.
+- These arguments force a regression against the specified complexity class.

+- Passing them explicitly is a bad idea, because the best fit is computed among them if they aren't passed.

 ---